 The public transportation system is also something you can use.
-Public buses run from approximately 6 am to 11:30 pm and the ticket costs 1.50 EUR (sold from the driver).
+Public buses run from approximately 6:00 AM to 11:30 PM.
+The ticket costs 1.50 EUR (sold from the driver).

-The metro trains cover all the city, but the variety of lines can be a little confusing.
+The metro system covers the whole city, but the variety of lines can be a little confusing.
 Always check the metro map before you enter, to make sure you are going to the correct color line.
 The ticket costs a minimum of 1.50 EUR and the price increases with the number of stations to a maximum of 2 EUR.
 You can find the latest prices and some combined card options here.

 Absolutely yes.
 Madrid is one of the safest cities you can visit in the world.
 Nevertheless, you may be in the safest place and still have a moment of bad fortune that’ll ruin your vacation.